philiplourandos/panda-1/README.md

 panda-1
 =======

-Script to convert txt files to a spread for cellphone mast data
+Script to convert txt files to a spreadsheet for cellphone(assuming) mast data